Hopp til hovedinnholdet

 NIBIO leads the work package on "Evaluation of agronomic and environmental performance".
 In November 2021 this work package had a kick off meeting in Bilbao.
 As covid-19 was still an issue, it was a hybrid meeting where some participated online.
 For those physically present there was also an excursion, and a workshop to learn to use the DNDC simulation model was arranged in connection with the meeting.

+NIBIO collaborates with the firm "Grønn Gjødsel" on producing fertiliser products from fish sludge.
 We tried to use bokashi fermentation to reduce pH and nitrogen loss during subsequent drying of fish sludge.
 However, bokashi fermentation did not reduce pH more than storing without bokashi.
-But we did find that pH drops during storage anyway, so storing the sludge for some weeks between de-watering and drying would be a good idea.

 Dried fish sludge and compound product containing fish sludge and other residues to get a balanced fertiliser product have been produced.
-They will be analysed and tested in pot trials together with other products produced by other European partners.
+They have been analysed and tested in pot trials together with other products produced by other European partners.
+The Norwegian trial was in Apelsvoll, the picture below shows field day on August 16th, just before harvest.